emberjs/rfcs/text/0724-road-to-typescript.md

 ### Non-Goals

-The combination of constraints and ecosystem status lead us to several non-goals for this effort.
+The combination of constraints and ecosystem status lead us to a key non-goal for this effort.
 A *non-goal* here means that it is not part of the initial road to making TypeScript available.

-#### Superseding or replacing JavaScript

 This RFC aims to *add* a new first-class language to the Ember support matrix.
 However, it does *not* recommend replacing JavaScript with TypeScript.
 To the contrary: this is an explicit non-goal.
 Per the constraints described above, adding first-class TypeScript support should be a net positive for JavaScript-only Ember developers.

 Additionally, this RFC does not propose changing the *default* experience from JavaScript to TypeScript even once we have full support for TypeScript.

-#### Typed Templates

-Given the importance of templates in Ember and Glimmer apps, “typed templates” are a key part of the path to adopting TypeScript as a community.
-TypeScript-powered integration between the template layer and the JavaScript context is a key goal for the Typed Ember team already.
-It is not a *gating feature* for Ember packages to officially supply TypeScript.
-Instead: the feature can be rolled out and integrated with Ember CLI, the Ember Language Server, and other tooling whenever it is ready, decoupled from the other efforts here.
-However, given its importance as one of the primary API boundaries within Ember and Glimmer apps, our definition of official Ember support would be incomplete without it.

 ### Roadmap